 The affordable housing project must be undertaken pursuant to Section 50052.5, 50053, or 50199.4 of the Health and Safety Code, or other affordable housing laws or regulations adopted by the California Department of Housing and Community Development.
-An applicant must demonstrate this by providing documentation that identifies the statutory basis under which the project was undertaken.
-In addition, the applicant must provide a copy of the regulatory agreement or approval for the project's development that identifies 1) the project, 2) the number of residential units in the project subject to the affordability requirements, and 3) the applicable affordability requirements for these residential units.
+An applicant must provide documentation that demonstrates the statutory basis under which the project was undertaken.
+In addition, the applicant must provide a copy of the regulatory agreement or approval for the development of the project that identifies 1) the project, 2) the number of residential units in the project subject to the affordability requirements, and 3) the applicable affordability requirements for these residential units.
 The regulatory agreement or approval must expressly limit residency in the affordable residential units to persons with extremely low, very low, lower, or moderate income as defined by the Health and Safety Code Sections 50079.5, 50105, 50106, and 50093 et seq. or regulations adopted by the California Department of Housing and Community Development.
-The regulatory agreement shall reserve at least 20 percent of the project units for extremely low, very low, lower, or moderate income households for a period of at least 10 years.
+The regulatory agreement shall reserve at least 20 percent of the project units for extremely low-, very low-, lower-, or moderate-income households for at least 10 years.
+The regulatory agreement must be with a housing agency qualified to enter into the agreement, such as the Tax Credit Allocation Committee (TCAC), the California Debt Limit Allocation Committee (CDLAC), the California Department of Housing and Community Development/California Housing Finance Agency (HCD/CalHFA), the U.S. Department of Housing and Urban Development (HUD), a redevelopment agency (RDA) or RDA successor agency, a housing authority, or a city or county in the case of a project funded by the HUD HOME Investment Partnerships Program.
+Examples of an approval for the development of the project include a Section 8 or similar project-based rental assistance contract between the property owner and HUD, or the property owner and a contract agency or public agency, a project-based voucher contract between a property owner and a public housing authority, and an annual contributions contract between HUD and a public housing authority.